-- Motor
+Motor

-- Fire
+Fire

-- Marine
+Marine

-- Miscellaneous
+Miscellaneous

-6.0 RESULTS AND DIVIDENDS FOR THE YEAR
+6.0 RESULTS AND DIVIDEND FOR THE YEAR

-The profit for the year of TZS 1,541,681,000 (2017: TZS 1,675,424,000) has been transferred to the General Reserve.
-The Directors recommend the payment of a dividend of TZS 335,084,000 in year 2017 of which final payment of TZS 40,000,000 was paid in the year 2018.
-Further they propose payment of TZS 308,000,000 (20% after tax profit) for the year under review (2018) which will be paid in year 2019.
+The profit for the year of TZS 2,112,943,313 (2018: 1,193,345,000.) has been transferred to General reserves.
+The Directors recommended the payment of a dividend of TZS 154,168,000 which has already been paid in the year ended 31st December 2019.

-7.0 COMPOSITION OF THE BOARD OF DIRECTORS

-The Chairman of the Board of Directors is appointed by the President of the Revolutionary Government of Zanzibar.
-The appointment of the rest of the Board members is done by the Minister for Finance and Planning as per Public Investment Act (No.4) of 2002.
-The tenure of office for the Board is normally three years following the appointment date.
 Shown in the table below is the list of the Directors of the Board of Zanzibar Insurance Corporation for the year under review.
 The Directors who served the Corporation during the year under review are as follows:-

-Name Position Nationality Qualification Age Mr. Jumbe Said Ibrahim Chairperson Tanzanian Advanced Diploma in 71 International Relations Mrs. Salama Kombo Ahmed Vice Chairperson Tanzanian Certificate in Law 74 Mr. Saleh Sadiq Osman Director Tanzanian Msc.
-Fisheries Policy 68 and Planning Mrs. Fatma Mohamed Omar Director Tanzanian Bsc - Agriculture 60 Mr. Khalid Mohamed Mrisho Director Tanzanian Degree in Islamic law 52 Mr. Abdulnasir A. Abdulrahman Director Tanzanian Master in Insurance 57 Mrs.Kidawa Hamid Saleh Director Tanzanian Master Degree in 59 Economics and Planning of National Economy Mr. Simai Aboud Simai Director Tanzanian Masters of Business 46 Administration
+Name Position Nationality Qualification Age

+Mr. Jumbe Sa d Chairperson Tanzanian Advanced Diploma in 72

+Ibrahim International Relations

+Mrs. Salama Komb o Vice Tanzanian Certificate in Law 75

+Ahmed Chairperson

+Mr. Saleh Sadiq Osma n Director Tanzanian Msc.
+Fisheries Policy and Planning 69

+Mrs. Fatma Mohame d Director Tanzanian Bsc - Agriculture 61

+Omar

+Mr. Khalid Mohame d Director Tanzanian Degree in Islamic law 53

+Mrisho

+Mr. Abdulnasir A A. Director Tanzanian Master in Insurance 58

+Abdulrahman

+Mrs.Kidawa Ham d Director Tanzanian Master Degree in 60

+Saleh Economics and

+Planning of National

+Economy

+Mr. Simai Aboud Sima i Director Tanzanian Masters of Business 47

+Administration